Report: Arsenal 0-0 West Ham

 Like their vague Premier League fate, Arsenal let slip of another set of compulsory points as West Ham shared the spoils at the Emirates Stadium on Saturday.

 Consolation will be Villa’s identical result at home to Wigan – implying that this stalemate kept matters static, but an advantage has been squandered.
 And popular knowledge is; rivals will always buckle, but you have to capitalize your own to make them pay.

 Perhaps Wenger’s men will now have to roll up sleeves to bear the solitary battle for a Champions League spot as football betting sites would attest to.

 A well exhausted hot-rod Robin van Persie needed a breather after all and started on the bench with Bendtner deputizing.
 So did Djourou also take a rest and the deficient centre-back pairing of Toure and Gallas was inevitable.

-It was normal matters at the beginning – Arsenal cagey and their opponent absorptive.
+Just as some of the best online betting sites predicted, it was normal matters at the beginning – Arsenal cagey and their opponent absorptive.
 There always had to be a ‘come-close’ and that was Diaby’s header which was deflected onto the crossbar after three minutes.